 Mounting heights should be specified to afford protection, consistent with ease of maintenance.
-Mount light fixtures in stairwells 10'-0" above landing floors.

 Designer shall certify the foot-candle levels at the completion of the project and provide report to Owner as part of closeout.

 DIVISION 28 30 00 - FIRE ALARM SYSTEMS